 What about vaccinations, salt, mineral or protein supplementation?

 Protein Supplementation: Our cattle graze on our pastures 365 days of the year.
-In the winter they get all the energy they need from the abundance of grass we maintain throughout the year.
-However, when our native grasses go dormant and gradually loose their protein content, the yearlings that we keep for our grass-fed beef customers, as well as the mama cows, need some extra protein supplementation to keep them healthy and strong.
-We use an AGA (American Grassfed Association) approved natural cottonseed cube* with no grain, corn, antibiotics or anything else added, that we pour out on the grass in the pasture.
-The yearlings that we butcher for our customers receive one pound per day per head, so we’re talking a very small amount considering they eat roughly 15 lb of grass per head per day.
+In the winter they get all the energy they need from the abundance of grass we maintain throughout the year through our intensive rotational grazing management.
+However, when our native grasses go dormant in the winter months and gradually loose their nutritional value and in particular the protein content goes down, the cattle need some extra protein supplementation to keep them healthy and strong.
+We use an AGA (American Grassfed Association) approved natural cottonseed cube* with no grain, corn, antibiotics or anything else added, that we pour out on the grass for them in the pasture.
+The yearlings that we butcher for our customers receive about one pound per day per head for a few months in the winter.
+We’re talking a very small amount considering they eat roughly 15 lb of grass per head per day.
 Again all our cattle remain grazing on our pastures throughout the year and are never confined.
-If we get a big snow storm with maybe a foot or more of snow that covers the grasses, we’ll drive out and put out hay in the pasture they’re in.
+If we get a big snow storm with maybe a foot or more of snow that covers up the grasses, we’ll drive out and put out hay in the pasture they’re in.
 As soon as the grasses greens up in the spring and provide the cattle the needed protein, we end the supplementation.

 * Cottonseed cube is an approved supplementation by the American Grassfed Association “AGA Grassfed ruminants may be fed approved feeds, cubes or pellets to ensure the animal’s wellbeing during periods of low forage quality or inclement weather…” with certain stipulations as to what they cannot contain and our cottonseed cube has none of the prohibited ingredients.